Sweet treat: Residents at Goddard senior living community host trick-or-treaters

 GODDARD, Kan.
-(KSNW) – 73-year-old Linda Jobe and several dozens of residents at Dove Estates Senior Living Community in Goddard spent their Halloween passing out candy to kiddos in costumes.
+(KSNW) – Linda Jobe and several dozens of residents at Dove Estates Senior Living Community in Goddard spent their Halloween passing out candy to children.

 “I’ve never seen this many kids in my life in one place,” said Jobe excitedly.
 “It gives them a nice safe place to come and trick-or-treat and out of the weather.”